-The old man stepped through the revolving door and into the grey rainy morning.
-He struggled with his umbrella, it had been a birthday present from his wife.
-He couldn’t remember which birthday but it was long enough ago that it had seen better days, one of the ribs stubbornly refused to straighten.
-He gave up trying to fix it, fished in his pocket and pulled out a packet of cigarettes and a lighter all the while juggling the tatty thing.
-He finally lit the cigarette, took a long drag and slowly took in the dreary street scene.
+The old man stumbled through the revolving door into a grey rainy morning and struggled with his umbrella.
+It had been a birthday present from his wife.
+He couldn’t remember which birthday, but it had seen better days.
+One of its metal ribs stubbornly refused to straighten.
+He gave up trying to fix it and fishing into his coat pocket, pulled out a packet of cigarettes and a lighter.
+All the while juggling the tatty thing.
+Lighting a cigarette, he took a long drag and took in the dreary street scene.

-He was no stranger to these early morning commutes home, it’s the nature of the business or at least it used to be, he corrected himself.
-This would be his last early morning trek home, at least his wife would be happy he thought.
-He looked back at the offices that had been his life for the last 40 years and he couldn’t help but think they looked like he felt, tired.
-It was a short walk to the station and the 8:15 train back out to the sticks and his retirement.
+He was no stranger to these early morning commutes back home.
+It was the nature of the business.
+Or at least it used to be.
+This would be his last early morning trek home.
+Much to the delight of his wife.
+He looked back at the offices that had been his life for the last forty years and couldn’t help but think they looked like he felt, tired.
+Thankfully, it was a brief walk to the station and the eight-fifteen train out to the sticks and his retirement.

-He’d been with the paper man and boy, having worked his way from the mail room, all the way up the greasy ladder to editor and chief.
-In the process he’d become a ring master of sensationalism, it’s what sold papers and he was bloody good at it.
+He’d been with the paper man and boy, having worked his way from the mailroom all the way up the greasy ladder to Editor-in-Chief.
+Along the way, he’d become a ringmaster of sensationalism.
+It’s what sold papers, and he was bloody good at it.
 He revelled in it, revelled in the power it gave him.

-At it’s height the tabloid had truly been a power to be reckoned with, over 5 million avid daily readers, hungry for the next scandal, the next big scoop.
-Minds that could be influenced, manipulated, called upon to do his masters bidding.
-He was a virtuoso, tugging at their heart strings and they loved him for it.
-In his time he’d bought down governments, the mightiest in the land rightly feared his phone call.
+At its height, the tabloid had truly been a power to be reckoned with.
+Five million avid daily readers hungry for the next scandal, the next big scoop.
+Minds that could be influenced, manipulated, called upon to do his master’s bidding.
+He was a virtuoso at tugging at their heartstrings and they loved him for it.
+In his time, he’d bought down governments.
+Even the mightiest in the land feared his phone call.

 So where had it all gone wrong?
-He still couldn’t quite grasp it as he started towards the station.
-What had he done wrong, he’d been a faithful servant to his masters and they had rewarded him handsomely.
-Had he over stepped the line?
-Yes of course many times, that was the game, to shock to create controversy.
-People had been hurt, lives shattered and not always those who deserved it.
-But he was sure that on balance he’d been fair, there was never smoke without fire in his experience.
-In the end the readers didn’t care, it would all be old news before lunchtime and they’d be hungry for the next exclusive.
+He still couldn’t quite grasp it.
+He did the best he could with the umbrella and started towards the station.
+What had he done wrong?
+He’d been a faithful servant to his masters, and they had rewarded him handsomely.
+Had he overstepped the line?
+Yes, of course, many times.
+That was the game.
+To shock, to create controversy.
+Sure, people got hurt, lives shattered and not always those who deserved it, but he was sure that on balance he’d been fair.
+There was never smoke without fire in his experience.
+The readers didn’t care.
+It would all be yesterday’s news before lunchtime.
+They’d always be hungry for the next exclusive.

-He stumbled as a figure slammed into him, sending his umbrella flying, it pulled him out of his reverie and he turned to see a woman, head down, staring at her phone as she disappeared into the rain.
-She was either oblivious to the chaos in her wake or simply didn’t give a shit, he suspected the latter.
-Shaking his head he picked up the now torn umbrella and continued on down the street, getting just that little bit wetter.
+He stumbled as a figure slammed into him, sending his umbrella flying.
+It jarred him from his reverie and he turned to see a woman, head down, staring at her phone as she disappeared into the rain.
+She was oblivious to the chaos in her wake or just didn’t give a shit.
+He suspected the latter.
+Shaking his head, he picked up the now torn umbrella and continued on down the street, getting just that little wetter.

-He had been careful, the game like all good sports had its rules and there were of course standards.
+He had been careful.
+The game, like all good sport, had its rules.
+There were standards.
 The owners didn’t like bad publicity, especially if it involved one of their own.
 It was considered bad form if a story led to questions at the gentleman’s club.

-And there had been mistakes, on his watch.
+There’d been mistakes.
+Even on his watch.
 He’d knowingly stretched and manipulated the truth routinely to entertain his hungry subscribers, and he wasn’t alone.
-The regulators now kept a careful eye across the industry, a poor attempt to keep this race to the bottom at least civil.
-He longed for the good old days when he could print with impunity anything that came across his desk, without the approval of a team of tedious and tiresome lawyers.
+The regulators now kept a careful eye across the industry.
+A poor attempt to keep this race to the bottom civil.
+He longed for the good old days when he could print with impunity anything that came across his desk.
+Without requiring the approval of a team of tiresome lawyers.

-These days of metrics and political correctness stifled his creativity, tied his hands and now thanks to the Internet every Tom, Dick and Harriet had a voice.
-His once booming roar that echoed down the halls of power was but a whimper lost amongst the noisy incessant throng.
-The natural order was that the rich and privileged controlled the media and used it as a medium for conveying their will to the masses, that’s how it had always been since the creation of the first printing press.
+These days of metrics and political correctness stifled his creativity.
+Tied his hands and now thanks to the Internet every Tom, Dick and Harriet had a voice.
+His once-booming roar that had echoed down the halls of power was now but a whimper lost amongst the noisy, incessant throng.
+The natural order was that the rich and privileged controlled the media and used it as a medium for conveying their will to the masses.
+That’s how it had always been since the creation of the first printing press.

-Now a spotty teenager could make up a story in their bedroom, package it and publish it to a global audience, the size of which he could not have even dreamt of, and this was called progress?
+Now any spotty teenager could make up a story in their bedroom, package it and publish it to a global audience, the size of which he could never have dreamt of.
+And they called it progress.
 It was chaos.
-The rule book, standards and regulatory red tape that tied him to the past, didn’t apply to these children.
-They could publish anything with more impunity than he’d ever had.
-If he’d ran an article mocking suicide victims, with full colour photos he’d be languishing in a prison before the end of the day.
-Even his masters would be called to account, they might even lose their club privileges, it was unthinkable and deep down it terrified him.
+The standards and regulatory red tape that tied him to the past did not seem to apply to these children.
+They could publish anything with more dispensation than he’d ever had.
+If he’d run an article mocking suicide victims, with full-colour photos, he’d be languishing in prison before the end of the day.
+Worse, his masters could be called to account.
+They might even lose their club privileges.
+It was unthinkable, and deep down it terrified him.

-The paper had transformed itself so many times over the years, constantly re-inventing itself to find more readers.
-He smirked as he recalled it’s humble beginnings as “a paper for women, run by women” back in 1903 and he wondered what those prim and proper ladies would think of it now, all these years later.
-The words of the original founder “… to be entertaining without being frivolous, and serious without being dull” echoed through his head as lofty naive ideals from a different era.
+The paper had transformed itself countless times over the years.
+Constantly reinventing itself to find more readers.
+He smirked as he recalled its humble beginnings as “a paper for women, run by women” back in 1903.
+He wondered what those prim and proper ladies would think of it now, all these years later.
+The words of the original founder “… to be entertaining without being frivolous, and serious without being dull” echoed down the ages.
+Lofty naïve ideals from a different era.

-He threw his cigarette butt on the floor and stomped down a rain soaked shoe, looking across the street at a truly monstrous, too bright, flat screen in a shop window.
-The BBC news cycle was playing and whatever the story was, the screen flashed up YouTube, Twitter and Facebook logos continuously.
-He shook his head as he realised there where other dinosaurs that would not survive this extinction event, it would be the death of all media, at least as he and his masters understood it.
+He threw his cigarette butt on the floor, stomped it down with a rain-soaked shoe and stared across the street at a monstrous, too bright, flat-screen in a shop window.
+The BBC news cycle played and whatever the story, the screen flashed up a parade of social media logos.
+He shook his head as he realised there were other dinosaurs that would not survive this extinction event.
+It would be the death of all media, at least as he and his masters understood it.

-As a matter of routine, he turned into the news agents on the corner.
-At least it once was a news agent, now it was just another generic sterile supermarket.
-The newspaper isle no longer existed, but there were a few of the last remaining papers still in print at the end of one of the isles and he found a handful of copies of his paper.
-He recalled when there were tall stacks of his paper being sold on every corner.
+As a matter of routine, he stepped into the newsagents on the corner.
+At least it once was a newsagent.
+Now it was just another generic sterile supermarket.
+The newspaper aisle no longer existed, but there were a few of the remaining papers still in print at the end of one aisle.
+He found a handful of copies of his own paper amongst them and recalled when there had been tall stacks of them sold on every corner.